Narcissism and Abuse

 - Exploitation of others to achieve personal gain

-- Intense jealousy of others and the belief that others are equally jealous of them
+- Intense jealousy of others and the believe that others are equally jealous of them

 - Pompous and arrogant demeanor